-The Orientation Leader application is now closed.
+The Orientation Leader application is open!

 What is an Orientation Leader?

 An Orientation Leader is an integral part of New Student Orientation at the University of South Carolina.
 For years they have served as a support system for incoming Gamecocks, all while developing themselves as leaders on campus and beyond.
 They have the responsibility of representing the university and sharing Gamecock pride with over 8,500 new students and 7,000 family members each year.
 Download the full position description here.

 As a result of being an Orientation Leader, students will be able to:

 - Demonstrate effective leadership based on active reflection, self-evaluation and leadership theory.